corejourney/core-blog/content/ebooks-h.md

 ### i already spend too much time online...

 To be honest, the main reason why I dislike e-books is because it already extends my horribly long screen time.
+I already believe that I spend too much of my time looking at a screen.
+I don't need my reading time exacerbating my rapidly decreasing attention span.

 I used to cope and say that e-books were completely unusable but they aren't.
-E-books are a neccessary evil for authors who either can't afford to publish physical or people looking to read for cheap, so don't take my opinion as an attack on e-book readers.
+Don't take my opinion as an attack on e-book readers.
+To be honest, I am indifferent to the way that others read.
+It's for this same reason that I'm ambivalent to a format like audiobooks as well.

+**i.e. it's just something primal in my brain that rejects reading a story on a phone or kindle.**

-#### **to be honest, i find e-book companies who basically gatekeep PDF files as a business model far more distasteful
+#### **i find e-book companies who basically gatekeep PDF files as a business model far more distasteful anyhow.

-### #uselesscrapnoonecaresaboutaward
+If you want to find PDFs of books (for free!), websites like [Annas Archive](https://annas-archive.org/) are very valueable.
+This website in particular has a wealth of books from every book genre.

-For what its worth, buying physical has just made reading a far more enjoyable experience for me and if you share similar mindsets with me, I recommend doing the same.
+For what its worth, buying physical has just made reading a far more enjoyable (and doable) experience for me and if you share similar mindsets with me, I recommend doing the same.